eyedeekay/em-dosbox-in-a-box/README.md

 ## Detailed Description:

 This set of scripts makes it easy to deploy a self-contained instance of em-dosbox with a collection of games.
+Because it uses Emscripten, it can be deployed on a machine with very limited resources and rely instead on the resources of the clients.
+This makes it convenient for me since I mostly do casual, tablet-centric gaming.

 ### Dependencies: